AniketPSC/Hybrid-Cloud-Identity-Lab/README (1).md

 - Install **Azure AD Connect** (Password Hash Sync + Seamless SSO) to synchronize on‑prem users to Azure AD.
 - Validate Seamless SSO (Kerberos) from a domain‑joined Windows client to Azure apps (e.g., `myapps.microsoft.com` / Microsoft 365).

-This repo is intended to be a reproducible, well-documented lab that you can present in interviews and link on your resume.

 ---

 ## Why this matters (for hiring managers)